jamiemccarthy/unreliable/README.md

 end
 ```

-The next time your test suite runs, it may emit new errors and failures.
-If so, great!
+And run `bundle install`.
+Then try running your test suite.
+If it emits new errors and failures, great!

 ## The problem with orders